fluxninja/aperture/docs/content/reference/policies/spec.md

 ### Rule {#rule}

-Rule describes a single Flow Classification Rule
+Rule describes a single classification Rule

-Flow classification rule extracts a value from request metadata.
+Classification rule extracts a value from request metadata.
 More specifically, from `input`, which has the same spec as [Envoy's External Authorization Attribute Context][attribute-context].
 See https://play.openpolicyagent.org/p/gU7vcLkc70 for an example input.
 There are two ways to define a flow classification rule: